Felipe-TKO/SQLPortfolio/README.md

 Where percentChange > 100
 Order by percentChange desc `

-"> 100" was used to show the extremes
+This query is to show which cities doubled in list price from 2018 to 2022

 `SELECT *
 FROM us-median-sale-and-list-price.median_list_price.percentChangefrom2018-2022